 Danish companies and organisations are at the forefront of green technology and knowhow.
 Energy efficiency has been a priority for Denmark for decades, which is why Denmark has become one of the most energy-efficient countries in the EU and the OECD.
 Energy consumption has been decoupled from economic growth.
 Today, more than 30 % of Denmark’s energy needs come from renewables.
 It is expected to reach 50 % by 2030, and by 2050, Denmark will be 100 % independent of fossil fuels altogether.
 This will partly be achieved through energy efficiency measures and energy savings in both domestic and industrial contexts.

 Part of energy efficiency is using all resources to their full potential.
-Denmark passed its first heat supply law in 1979, which has led to 64% of Danish households now being supplied with district heating.
+64% of Danish households are being supplied with district heating.
 In parts of Copenhagen, 98% of households are connected to district heating.
 Furthermore, almost 60% of district heating in Denmark is generated from renewables.
-An example of the use of renewables for this is the synergies created in the cogeneration of heat and electricity, where surplus heat from electricity production is used to heat water piped into the district heating system.
+An example of renewables used for this is waste incineration.

 Another example is that Denmark has utilised biomass to produce bioenergy for decades, in fact, the consumption of biomass for heat and power production in Denmark more than quadrupled between 1980 and 2009.
 Today, approximately 70% of renewable energy consumption in Denmark stems from biomass, primarily wood pellets, straw and wood chips, and in 2020, bioenergy will continue to make up the majority of total renewable energy consumption.